Five months ago I highlighted Don Carson’s critique of William Webb’s trajectory hermeneutic (copied at the end of this post).

 Now there’s a more comprehensive, book-length critique:

 Benjamin Reaoch.
 Women, Slaves, and the Gender Debate: A Complementarian Response to the Redemptive-Movement Hermeneutic.
-Phillipsburg, NJ: Presbyterian & Reformed, 2012.
+Phillipsburg, NJ: P&R Publishing, 2012.

 It revises Reaoch’s PhD dissertation at Southern Seminary under Tom Schreiner, who writes the foreword.